shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 ### 2. Proxy
-Proxy tool operates as a web proxy server and gives you a direct view into how your target application works at the back end.
+The proxy tool operates as a web proxy server and gives you a direct view of how your target application works at the back end.
 It lets you intercept, view, and modify all requests and responses passing between your browser and destination web servers.
-Proxy tool consists of four tabs, that are as follows :
+The proxy tool consists of four tabs, that are as follows :

 - Intercept
 - HTTP history